doduck210/Time_Series_Forecasting/README.md

 You can forecast any csv or xls files from : Time_Series_Forecast.py/__main__ -> fname (csv:time_Read_Data, xls:time_Read_Data2)

-required packages : PyQt5, matplotlib, pandas, statsmodels, numpy, fbprophet, pyplot
+required packages : PyQt5, matplotlib, pandas, statsmodels, numpy, fbprophet, plotly

 There are Prophet, (S)ARIMA, VAR forecasting models in it.
 There is SARIMA Parameter autoset feature, which is using Grid search finding minimum sum of aic and bic.
 It may takes time to run with this feature.